Hamas says it's studying Gaza cease-fire proposal, but appears to rule out key provisions

 The proposal, according to the Egyptian official, includes an initial cease-fire of six to eight weeks during which Hamas would release elderly hostages, women and children in return for hundreds of Palestinians jailed by Israel.

 Throughout that phase, negotiations would continue on prolonging the cease-fire and releasing more prisoners and hostages.
-Israel would allow the number of aid trucks to entering Gaza would increase to up to 300 daily — from a few dozen currently — and let displaced Gaza residents gradually return to their homes in the north, according to the proposal.
+Israel would allow the number of aid trucks entering Gaza to increase up to 300 daily — from a few dozen currently — and let displaced Gaza residents gradually return to their homes in the north, according to the proposal.

-Magdy reported from Cairo and Associated Press writer Jamey Keaton contributed from Geneva.
+Magdy reported from Cairo.
+Associated Press writers Jack Jeffery in Cairo and Jamey Keaton in Geneva contributed.

 Follow AP’s coverage of the Israel-Hamas war at https://apnews.com/hub/israel-hamas-war